nukkk97/instrument_classification/README.md

 The related dataset is here: <br>
 https://www.kaggle.com/datasets/soumendraprasad/musical-instruments-sound-dataset <br>
 <br>
 This dataset consists of four classes: violin, guitar, piano, and drums.
 The relevant labels of filenames are stored in Metadata_Train.csv and Metadata_Test.csv.
-However, some of the data from the author is totally mislabeled, so I tried my best to fix them.
+However, some of the data from the author are severely mislabeled, so I tried my best to fix them.
 The fixed files are attached within this repository.

 ## Requirements
 Please refer to requirements.txt!
 Also, You should use venv as a virtual environment.